-Likelihood of Change Success:
+Likelihood of success:

-- Experience: How many times have we successfully done this change before? - Testing: How extensively has the team tested this change (proved by evidence)?
+- Experience How many times have we successfully done this change before? - Testing How extensively has the team tested this change (proved by evidence)?

-Impact of the Change:
+Impact:

-- Criticality: What is the business criticality of the affected service(s)? - Complexity How many users will a failure of this change impact?
-How visible is this change? - Duration: How long is the service outage? - Recovery: If the change fails, how long will it take to restore services?
+- Criticality What is the business criticality of the affected service(s)? - Complexity How many users will a failure of this change impact?
+How visible is this change? - Duration How long is the service outage? - Recovery If the change fails, how long will it take to recover?